Much less attention is paid to the question of how we eat it.

 In fact, as the New York Times article stated, there are plenty of ways to work mindfulness into your daily food habits without the need to become a fully robed monk, or masticate on a raisin for three days straight.

 As a registered dietitian, I am a firm believer that finding ways to slow down and eat intentionally are all a part of developing a truly healthy food culture.
 And some early research into mindful eating would seem to back this up.
 One study, for example, tracked more than 1,400 mindful eaters and showed them to have lower body weights, a greater sense of well-being, and fewer symptoms of eating disorders.
+A 2018 study that looked at people with Type 2 diabetes found that eating slowly was linked to a smaller waist circumference and a lower body mass index (BMI).

 But mindful eating will only work for you can make it compatible with your lifestyle.